english-blog/english-blog.github.io/README.md

 ## Smile Prem Website

-Hi - This is my personal website, built with jekyll, hosted on GitHub pages with a customized template created by Leo Babatua, author of http://zenhabits.net
+Hi - This is my personal website, built with Jekyll, hosted on GitHub pages with a customized template created by Leo Babatua, author of http://zenhabits.net

 All the artifacts in this repository is opensource.
 You can fork this repo and use it as you wish.